johnsosoka/site-johnsosoka-com/website/pages/bits.md

 ## 2023/05/20

-- I wonder if generative AI will eventually lead to people having more facet to face interaction.
-Eventually social media sites will be overrun by bots writing unique content and sounding like humans, I could imagine that driving a large number of folks off of platforms.
+- I wonder if generative AI will eventually lead to people having more face-to-face interaction.
+Eventually, social media sites will probably be overrun by bots writing unique content and sounding like humans, I could imagine that driving a large number of folks off of platforms.

 ## 2023/05/01